It is powerful.

-What if anger’s purpose is in just being with it and accepting the gifts it offers?
+What if anger’s purpose is to just be felt; inviting us to accept the gifts it offers?

 I am not talking about using anger as an excuse for abusing others, or wallowing in it to self-flagellate.
 These are symptoms of repressed emotions that have turned rancid.

 I am talking about raw and immediate anger.
 The one that lets us know when our personal values have been violated.
 The alarm-bells when we witness inhumane behaviour right before our eyes.
 What takes us to the depths of our shadow-self where we can find new wisdom and fiery energy to motivate us out of hurtful situations.

 Anger in its truest form can fuel us without making us burn.
 It comes, bright and hot.